James Wright (doctor): Personal life

 Wright was a committed Seventh-day Adventist.
 He was a vegetarian, did not smoke or drink alcohol and exercised daily.
 In 1955 he married Noreen Westlake.

 Wright made a fortune in the millions of dollars through property investments, mainly on the Queensland Gold Coast.
 In the early 2000s Wright was swindled out of A$57 million by a friend, New Zealander Derek Turner.
 "Turner had been his neighbour for 10 to 15 years and was a trusted acquaintance", Wright said.
 He also owned a motel and a funeral director's company for forty years, also a printing company.

 Wright had surgery for throat cancer and in February 2017 surgery for bowel cancer.

 Medical career

 Wright studied medicine at the University of Sydney and first practised as a general practitioner (GP) in Tottenham, a small town in the Central West very close to the geographic centre of New South Wales.
-As the only GP within a radius of 160km, he took on several duties including as obstetrician, surgeon, counsellor, dispensing pharmacist and vet.
+As the only GP within a radius of 160 km, he took on several duties including as obstetrician, surgeon, counsellor, dispensing pharmacist and vet.